IBM Power microprocessors: POWER6

-POWER6 was the fruit of the ambitious eCLipz Project, joining the I (AS/400), P (RS/6000) and Z (Mainframe) instruction sets under one common platform.
+POWER6 is the result of the ambitious eCLipz Project, joining the I (AS/400), P (RS/6000), and Z (mainframe) instruction sets under one common platform.
 I and P was already joined with the POWER4, but the eCLipz effort failed to include the CISC based z/Architecture and where the z10 processor became POWER6's eCLipz sibling.
 As of 2021, a separate line of processors implementing z/Architecture continue to be developed by IBM, with the latest being the IBM Telum.

-Because of eCLipz, the POWER6 is an unusual design as it aimed for very high frequencies and sacrificed out-of-order execution, something that has been a feature for POWER and PowerPC processors since their inception.
-POWER6 also introduced the decimal floating point unit to the Power ISA, something it shares with z/Architecture.
+Because of eCLipz, the POWER6 is an unusual design for very high frequencies and sacrificing out-of-order execution, a feature since the inception of POWER and PowerPC processors.
+POWER6 also introduced the decimal floating point unit to the Power ISA, which it shares with z/Architecture.

 With the POWER6, in 2008 IBM merged the former System p and System i server and workstation families into one family called Power Systems.
 Power Systems machines can run different operating systems like AIX, Linux, and IBM i.